asshishkova/quiz/README.md

 #### Score calculation

 Every right answer increases the score by the amount of seconds left, which is multiplied by a difficulty factor: 1 for *easy*, 2 for *medium*, 3 for *hard*.
-For example, if the level is *medium* and the player answered right when the time left is 20 seconds, they will get 20 * 2 = 40 points.
+For example, if the level is *medium* and the player answered right when the time left is 20 seconds, they will get $20 \times 2 = 40$ points.
 So, the maximum score a player can get is:
-- 30 * 10 = 300 for *easy* level
+- $30 \times 10 = 300$ for *easy* level
-- 30 * 2 * 10 = 600 for *medium*
+- $30 \times 2 \times 10 = 600$ for *medium*
-- 30 * 3 * 10 = 900 for *hard*
+- $30 \times 3 \times 10 = 900$ for *hard*

 #### 50:50 hint

 After the first 5 seconds passed, the player can get a 50:50 hint.
 If the player presses the *50:50 hint* button, two randomly chosen wrong answer cards change their color and become disabled.
 After that, the player can get only half of the points for the correct answer.
-For example, if the level is *hard* and the player answeres right after using the 50:50 hint when the time left is 10 seconds, they will get (10 * 3) / 2 = 15 points.
+For example, if the level is *hard* and the player answeres right after using the 50:50 hint when the time left is 10 seconds, they will get $\frac{10 \times 3}{2} = 15$ points.

 #### Countdown timer features